Kindersparks is a program for kids ages 5-10 offered on weekends. Students can just do it one time or multiple times.

 Stopping- Show them what to do so they see it first.
 If necessary position them in a wedge, have them go from French fries (parallel) to pizza slice.
 Make three slices in a row.
 Then make one stop half way down.
-Finally ski French fries all the way to the bottom (on the first wonder carpet hill).
+Finally ski French fries all the way to the bottom (on the small wonder carpet hill).

 Turns- start by skiing straight down the hill and make a very slight turn one way; then point the skis downhill, and then make a slight turn the other way.
 If necessary you can ski backwards and have them look at you.
 When they turn their body to look at you, their feet will turn too.
 Add speed and turn a bit more across the hill with each turn.

 Make grape juice to turn - ski downhill in a small pizza slice; then pretend to crush a grape in front of one shin, go straight, then try on the other side.
 Or point the toes both one way then the other.